MoonZoon/MoonZoon/docs/frontend.md

 - `a` ;  _alpha channel / opacity_ ; 0 (transparent) - 100 (opaque)

 The macro `hsluv!` creates an `HSLuv` instance and all color components are checked during compilation.

+_Notes/Update_: There is a new color system - [OKLCH](https://oklch.evilmartians.io/).
+It's similar to `HSLuv` but it should be a bit better.
+Also a color palette generator together with system-agnostic API could be introduced into Zoon in the nearer future.
+See the [related issue](https://github.com/MoonZoon/MoonZoon/issues/98).

 <details>
 <summary>Other examples why color theory and design in general are difficult</summary>